cosmos/ibc/spec/app/ics-028-cross-chain-validation/data_structures.md

 [&uparrow; Back to Outline](#outline)

 - `ProviderPortId = "provider"` is the port ID the provider CCV module is expected to bind to.
-- `pendingSpawnProposals: [SpawnConsumerChainProposal]` is a list of pending governance proposals to spawn new consumer chains.
+- `pendingConsumerAdditionProposals: [ConsumerAdditionProposal]` is a list of pending governance proposals to add new consumer chains.
-- `pendingStopProposals: [StopConsumerChainProposal]` is a list of pending governance proposals to stop existing consumer chains.
+- `pendingConsumerRemovalProposals: [ConsumerRemovalProposal]` is a list of pending governance proposals to remove existing consumer chains.
   Both lists of pending governance proposals expose the following interface:
 ```typescript
   interface [Proposal] {